usnistgov/nccoe-genomic-data-threat-modeling/source/Vol_C/Appendix/appendixC.rst

 Organizations that process genomic data need to protect that data due to its high value and the privacy risk to individuals.
 Organizations need a process to guide the selection of appropriate capabilities to reduce privacy risk to an acceptable level for the predictability, manageability, and disassociability of systems that process genomic data.
 Each organization should consider its own goals and priorities when tailoring this example to select and implement appropriate and cost-effective privacy capabilities and threat interventions.
 The organization should also periodically reassess its privacy posture and update its threat modeling as necessary, considering new technologies and threats to identify gaps and reprioritize interventions.

 NIST IR 8467, the *Genomic Data Profile* [Ref4]_ , provides a prioritized list of Mission Objectives (MOs) for organizations processing genomic data and prioritizes NIST Privacy Framework (PF) version 1.0 Subcategories (or outcomes) to support achieving those MOs.
-Based on the workflow of sequencing genomic material, the NCCoE team selected four relevant MOs from the *Genomic Data Profile* [Ref4]_, shown in *Table 25.* However, depending on their context, organizations may choose to prioritize an alternative set of MOs.
+Based on the workflow of sequencing genomic material, the NCCoE team selected four relevant MOs from the *Genomic Data Profile* [Ref4]_, shown in *Appendix Table 3.* However, depending on their context, organizations may choose to prioritize an alternative set of MOs.

-.. table:: Table 25.
+.. table:: Appendix Table 3.
 Selected Genomic Sequencing Workflow Mission Objectives

    +-------------------------------------------------+-----------------------------------------------------------------------------------------------------------+
    | Mission Objective from the Genomic Data Profile | Mission Objective Description                                                                             |